centrica-engineering/nucleus-docs/docs/components/ns-skyline.md

 ---
-description: Skyline component.
+description: A high level message component.
 ---

 # ns-skyline

 ## Introduction

-> A global high level message component that can span across several different pages.
-It's position will always be directly beneath the global navigation.
+> Notifying visitors of current, ongoing or upcoming events that they may be relevant to them.

-Ns-Global message are used to communicate site-wide or non-page specific important messages that will be relevant to and may affect the experience of users visiting the British Gas website.
+Positioned directly beneath the global navigation and above any content, `ns-skyline` performs a high level messaging function which is designed to communicate site-wide or non-page specific important messages that will be relevant to and may affect the experience of users visiting the British Gas website.

 They are either:

-* Informational - to show useful information that the user may want to be aware of, e.g. upcoming price changes
+* Informational - to show useful information that the user may want to be aware of, e.g. upcoming price changes.
-* Warning - to warn users of potential upcoming or current issues e.g. weather warning
+* Warning - to warn users of potential upcoming or current issues e.g. weather warning.

 ## Usage